paraslov/paraslov/README.md

 ### Hi there 👋
-🌱 I’m currently learning JavaScript
+🌱 I’m currently looking for a job as junior frontend developer.

 <!--
 **paraslov/paraslov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.